 Chief Operating Officer

-Dr. Sheila Shilati has been in the field of addiction recovery for more than 15 years.
+Dr. Sheila Shilati has been in the field of addiction recovery for more than 17 years.
 She has served as an international ambassador and participant on two separate medical and relief expeditions in the Middle East and Africa, working directly with victims of natural disasters and HIV/AIDS.
-Most recently she developed a self-sustaining integrative mental health program for Swazi youth in the Kingdom of Swaziland.
 She has lectured at several universities and colleges, including California State University Northridge, Pepperdine University, California Lutheran University, and Oxnard College.

-Additionally, Dr. Shilati has given presentations at conferences and workshops on topics ranging from Teenage Suicide to Dual-Diagnosis to Family Process and Addiction.
-Dr. Shilati now serves as Chief Operating Officer at Seasons Recovery Centers, providing leadership and oversight to this dynamic and influential residential treatment program, which incorporates treatment for co-occurring disorders.
-She is known for her commitment to ethics and prides herself on utilizing the latest evidence-based, holistic treatment interventions.
+Dr. Shilati has been an expert consultant in media and presentation; topics ranging from Brainspotting, Professional Athletes in Treatment, Multi-Disciplinary Approaches, Teenage Suicide, Improving Dual-Diagnosis Treatment, Family Process and Addiction.
+Dr. Shilati has been serving as Chief Operating Officer at Seasons Recovery Centers for nine years, providing leadership and oversight to this dynamic and influential residential treatment program.
+She is known for her commitment to ethics and maintaining the highest standards of organizational care.

 Damon Raskin, M.D.,